 Core Components

 LLM Tracing Tracking the lifecycle of user interactions from initial input to final response, including intermediate operations and API calls.
+When a customer reports an incorrect answer, tracing lets you reconstruct the exact sequence of events—what context was retrieved, which model version responded, and where the chain broke down.

 LLM Evaluation Measuring output quality through automated metrics like relevance, accuracy, and coherence, plus human feedback.
+Evaluation is what closes the loop: without it, you are optimizing in the dark, unable to distinguish a genuine improvement from statistical noise.

 Key Metrics Every AI Team Should Track